Antony is a highly experienced and specialist advocate and mediator and is an acknowledged leading practitioner in employment and sports law.

 Many of Alexander’s cases have an international element, involving jurisdiction challenges, conflicts of laws issues, and claims brought under foreign law.
 He regularly appears in applications for freezing orders and other injunctive relief.
 He also has experiences in disputes involving cryptocurrency.

-Benjamin is an employment, public and commercial law practitioner.
+Benjamin is an employment and commercial law practitioner.

 Mark specialises in Employment, Discrimination and Whistleblowing litigation, for claims brought in the Employment Tribunal and associated appeals to the Employment Appeal Tribunal, and the Court of Appeal.